Reserve Matching with Thresholds: The Threshold Reserve Model

 In describing our model, we will use the language of vaccine allocation.
-In a vaccine allocation market, there is a set of \textbf{patients} $I$ and $q$ \textbf{vaccines} to allocate.
+In a vaccine allocation market, there is a set of \textbf{patients} $\PP$ and $q$ \textbf{vaccines} to allocate.
 There is a set of \textbf{reserve categories} $\CC$.
-For every category $c \in \CC$, $r_c$ units are \textbf{reserved} for that category so that $\sum_{c \in \CC} r_c = q$.
+For every category $c \in \CC$, $r_c$ units are \textbf{reserved} for that category so that $\sum_{c \in \CC} r_c = q$.\footnote{Note that this is without loss of generality since we can always create a general category that has everybody as a beneficiary and reserve the remaining vaccines for that category.}